royalapplications/docs/src/r2021/scripting/objects/connections/royalwebconnection.md

 Type: `int`, Default Value: `100`
 The initial zoom factor (25% - 500%).
 ## Content
+### Content
+Type: `string`, Default Value: `Empty String`
+A custom content HTML code to load instead of the web page.
 ### UseCustomContent
 Type: `bool`, Default Value: `false`
 If set to true, a custom content page will be loaded instead of the specified URL.